What is a focus group?

 Why do a focus group?

-- Understand how your patients experience your practice
+- Understand how patient experience

 - Gain insight during the development of a new website or social media tool

 How can the Education & Training team help with focus groups?